Actuary99/MLFitbit/README.md

-# This is the repository to house the html and markdown files associated with the R programming code to predict the manner in which certain exercises were performed by exercise subjects.
+### This is the repository to house the html and markdown files associated with the R programming code to predict the manner in which certain exercises were performed by exercise subjects.
+### The files are located in the -gh-branches branch of this repository.